Skip to contents

 trim_channels

 logical (with default): trim channels per record category to the lowest number of channels in the category by using trim_RLum.Data.
 Applies only to OSL and IRSL curves.
-For a more granular control use trim_RLum.Data before passing the input object.
+For a more granular control use trim_RLum.Data before calling this function.

 mtext.outer